Full Spectrum Family Medicine

 - Global Health

-What is a RHEDI program (Reproductive Health, Education in Family Medicine)?
+UWFMR is a RHEDI program (Reproductive Health, Education in Family Medicine)

 - UWFMR is a RHEDI program.
-As such, abortion and contraception training are integrated into the curriculum.
+Abortion and contraception training are integrated into the curriculum.
 All residents will gain exposure to abortion care (medication abortion, procedural abortion, post-procedure care, pregnancy options counseling) and contraceptive care (includes IUD/implants insertion and removal, vasectomy counseling).
-Residents may opt out of clinical abortion training, though residents cannot opt out of didactics on abortion or decline to go to required training sites, including Planned Parenthood.
+Residents may opt out of clinical abortion training, though residents are expected to attend didactics on abortion and at least observe at required training sites, including Planned Parenthood.
 Abortion care is integrated into our primary care clinics at Northgate and Harborview.

-- We also teach and employ a reproductive justice (RJ) framework into all aspects of the Sexual and Reproductive Health (SRH) curriculum.
-Residents learn to identify and resist longstanding patterns of racism and white supremacy that profoundly shape contemporary medical practice, and SRH in particular.
+- We teach and employ a reproductive justice framework into all aspects of the Sexual and Reproductive Health (SRH) curriculum.
+Residents learn to identify patterns of reproductive injustice that profoundly shape contemporary medical practice, and SRH in particular.
 We discuss and model respectful and equitable abortion and SRH provision for LGBTQIA+ people and people with disabilities.

 - Residents with special interest in SRH skills may consider completing an Area of Concentration (AOC) in SRH and/or apply to obtain additional training in abortion procedures or vasectomy procedures through local and national elective rotations.